contrast-zone/fractarchy-ide/README.md

 ## use instructions and creating content

-Upon running the app, instructions are opened as an initial content in the app visual interface.
+After starting the app, instructions are opened as an initial content in the app visual interface.
 To create new content, click `input -> new document` menu item.
 To open existing content, click `input -> open document` menu item.

 ## licensing